kharvd/practicechat/README.md

 #### new_message
 Sent by the server when some user sends a message to the current user.
 Timestamp is in milliseconds.
+If `room` parameter is not `null`, the message was sent to a room.

 Payload example:

         {
             "username": "NAGibaTOR_40k",
+            "room": null,
             "online": true,
             "message": "sup m8",
             "timestamp": 1438182184000
         }

 #### message_history
 Sent by the server as a response to `get_history` command.
+If the user requested a room's message history, `destination` always contains the room's name.

 Payload example: